 Low loss duct design for improved efficiency

-Industrial parts dryers are commonly viewed as just one stop in a part’s life on a busy and continuous industrial assembly line.
+Industrial parts dryers are frequently incorporated into automated manufacturing cells and assembly lines.
 Drying and removing contaminants from newly manufactured parts and components is critical to ensuring reliability, safety and in eliminating defects.
-However, uses for these dryers go far beyond just industrial part assembly lines.

 - Precision machined parts

 - Agricultural outputs such as coffee beans, grains or peas